 Rich Dad Poor Dad by Robert Kiyosaki

-Rich Dad Poor Dad by Robert Kiyosaki has become the best personal finance book of all time.
-Kiyosaki shares the story of growing up with two influences from his father – his and that of his close friend “rich dad”.
+Rich Dad Poor Dad by Robert Kiyosaki has become the best personal finance book ever.
+Kiyosaki shares the story of growing up with two influences from his father – his and that of his close friend, “rich dad.”

-Kiyosaki explains how each of these men shaped the way they think about money and investing.
+Kiyosaki explains how these men shaped how they think about money and investing.
 It pulls the curtain on projected financial misconceptions that keep people from reaching their earning potential.
-He also shares his journey and shows how the power of making money works for you.
+He also shares his journey and shows how the power of doing money works for you.

 Shoe Dog by Phil Knight

-Nike may be a global icon these days, but getting there has taken a lot of work.
+Nike may be a global icon, but getting there has taken a lot of work.
 In his book Shoe Dog, Nike co-founder Phil Knight talks about starting his startup after business school with $50 he borrowed from a friend.

-Knight’s humorous, kind, and unpretentious self shows in his memoirs and chronicles of how he chose his unique path of life as an entrepreneur.
-Readers will get to know Knight like never before and be inspired by his journey and armed with his hard-earned wisdom on entrepreneurship.
+Knight’s humorous, kind, and unpretentious self shows in his memoirs and chronicles of how he chose his unique life path as an entrepreneur.
+Readers will get to know Knight like never before and be inspired by his journey, armed with his hard-earned wisdom on entrepreneurship.

 Best Business Books for Managers